wanewang/JSON2Realm/README.md

 # Purpose

-My project need a JSON parser which can integrate with `Realm` class and back to JSON object with customizable transformer (basically nil to `NSNull`)
+My project need a JSON parser which can integrate with `Realm` class(easily) and back to JSON object with customizable transformer (basically nil to `NSNull`)
 I tried some of the high star JSON parser and write down my thought about them.

-My best choice is `Genome1.0`
+I prefer the `Genome1.0` but recently it upgraded to 2.0 with some syntax changed

 ## Basic Class